 There are pros and cons to every childcare option.
 What works for one family, of course, won’t necessarily work for another.
 The truth is, it’s up to each individual family to consider what’s most important to them and choose the solution that makes the most sense for their unique needs.
 And for countless families across the USA (and the world!), live-in childcare is the answer to all of their scheduling and caregiving problems.

 Live-in childcare means welcoming a caregiver to live in your home with you.
-In the case of au pairs, it means giving them a private bedroom and embracing them as a member of the family.
-Opposed to other forms of childcare like daycares or nannies, live-in childcare providers offer families several benefits, such as convenience, flexibility, and a stronger sense of trust.
+In the case of au pairs, it means providing them with a private bedroom and embracing them as a member of the family.
+As opposed to other forms of childcare like daycares or nannies, live-in childcare providers families several benefits, such as convenience, flexibility, and a stronger sense of trust.